AlSch092/UltimateAntiCheat/README.md

 The preprocessor definition `_WIN32_WINNT=0x...` can be used to target different versions of Windows at compile-time.
 For example, using 0x0A00 will target Windows 10 and above, and 0x0601 will target Windows 7 and above.
 Certain features might only work on newer Windows versions and are excluded from compilation based on this value.
 The client will also fetch the machine's windows version at program startup, in `main.cpp`.

 ## Advanced Features
 This open source version is considered a minimal, or bare-bones version of the project.
-If you're looking for customization, database integration, user metrics, and improved protective & detective features for your small to mid-sized game/software: this can be provided for a fair licensing fee, and can run alongside your game server on the same host machine.
+If you're looking for customization, database integration, user metrics, and improved protective & detective features for your small to mid-sized game/software: this can be provided for a fair licensing fee, and can run alongside your game server on the same machine.

 ## Licensing